easegress-io/easegress/doc/easegateway_design.md

 [TODO]  add more details about user-defined plugins

 ## 2. Architecture
 EaseGateway is client/server architecture.
 There are two kinds of client: admin clients and ordinary clients.
-Admin clients are used to send administration commands to EaseGateway clusters, such as create pipeline, modify pipeline configurations, retrieve cluster statistics and so on.
+Admin clients are used to send administration commands to EaseGateway clusters, such as create pipeline, modify plugin configurations, retrieve cluster statistics and so on.
 Ordinary clients are unaware of the existence of the EaseGateway cluster, they just send the requests and get the response as if they are directly communicating with upstream servers.

 EaseGateway is designed to handle large requests across multiple nodes with no single point of failure.
 Its architecture is based on the perception that system and hardware failures always happen.
 EaseGateway addresses the problem of failures by employing a peer-to-peer distributed system across homogeneous nodes.
 Data is replicated reasonably among nodes in the cluster.
 So this mechanism ensures service availability and data durability.
 EaseGateway is an AP system as regards to the CAP theorem.
 This implies that it sacrifices some consistency in order to achieve high availability and partition tolerance.
 Below is the EaseGateway cluster architecture.

 ![cluster architecture](./diagrams/cluster_architecture.png)

 Let's break down the above diagram and describe each piece.
 First of all, we see that there are two groups, labeled "Beijing" and "Shanghai".
 Within each group, we have a mixture of one leader and multiple followers.
 All the nodes in the cluster communicate with each other in gossip protocol.
-This serves two purposes(@shengdong, I'm little confused about below descriptions):
+We use gossip protocol to serve two purposes:

 1. the work of membership and node failure detection is not placed on specific servers but is distributed.
 This makes failure detection much more scalable than naive heartbeat schemes.
 2. it is used as a messaging layer to notify when important events such as leader election take place, or to broadcast application level messages.